adrtsc/napari-blob-detection/docs/index.md

 ### filter widget

 After using the blob detection widget you can use the filter widget to filter the blobs by some feature measurements.
-To open the filter widget go to "Plugins -> napari-blob-detection -> filter_widget.
+To open the filter widget go to "Plugins -> napari-blob-detection -> filter_widget".
 This will dock the filter widget to the napari viewer.
 The filter widget will initially look like this:

 ![grafik](https://user-images.githubusercontent.com/41194383/161416992-e11f0cb1-eafc-40fb-b08e-f467733ecafb.png)